ashwinsreedhar28/ECE59500_FLprivacyproject/README.md

 ## INSTALL DEPENDENCIES

-Run the following command to install required packages:
+Run the following commands to install required packages:

-pip install -r requirements.txt
+pip install torch (version 2.0.0 or greater) pip install torchvision (version 0.15.0 or greater) pip install numpy (version 1.23 or greater) pip install matplotlib (version 3.7 or greater)

 The required datasets (MNIST and CIFAR-10) are automatically downloaded to ./data/ on first run.